 Recommended Shoes for Winter Cycling, to Keep Your Feet Warm

-Forget about those 2 oz. performance cycling shoes!
+When the going gets cold, some of us prefer to forgo those 2 oz. performance cycling shoes.
 Instead, consider wearing a strong, waterproof pair of boots.
 Depending on where you live, you might be able to get away with lightweight leather boots such as Chrome Cycling boots (reviewed here).
 These are comfortable and stylish, and can be worn all day as they are just as good for walking as for cycling.
-I often wear mine on non-cycling days, because there’s nothing not to like about lightweight waterproof leather boots!
+I often wear mine on non-cycling days, because there’s nothing not to like about lightweight waterproof comfortable shoes!

 If you cycle in very cold conditions, you may need a stouter pair of leather boots.
 My personal favorites are my Blundstone boots, which do remarkably well as cycling boots, keeping out rain and snow pretty well.
 They come in a range of heel options – for cycling, you want something with less clunky heels, so your boots don’t hit the crank shafts.